kittywitch/nixfiles/README.md

 -   [ ] Imports structure refactor.
     -   [x] Work on the readTree-like modList replacement.
     -   [ ] Eventually refactor recursiveMod to be sane.
+    -   [ ] Extend recursiveMod to allow for merging of structures.
     -   [ ] Create a “lite” base profile for devices like shinmyoumaru.
     -   [ ] Add a shared profile that adds user imports.
     -   [ ] Migrate some of shinmyoumaru’s configuration into profiles.hardware.raspi